Daryllgio/Dynamic-Turn-Based-Combat/README.md

 Turn-Based Battle Game
-A C# console-based turn-based battle simulation game where players take on the role of a hero battling through a campaign of enemies.
+A C# turn-based battle simulation game where players take on the role of a hero battling through a campaign of enemies.
 The game combines strategic decision-making, dynamic combat mechanics, and inventory management to deliver an engaging experience.

 I) Features